amoh-godwin/Articulae/mds/build_a_clone_of_windows_photos_app.md

 $ pip install PySide6
 ```

+### Segoe Font

+We will be using the Segoe MDL2 fonts.
+Download it here: [Font Segoe MDL2 Assets Normal - download font](https://www.azfonts.net/fonts/segoe-mdl2-assets/normal-261089)

 ### Install Ninja-Preview

 The last thing you will need to get is Ninja-Preview.

 This is just a previewer of the UI files before we connect it to python, since we will be focusing on the UI before handling functionality with Python.

+Head over to the [realeases](https://github.com/amoh-godwin/Ninja-Preview/releases) page and download a version for your operating system

 ## Project Folder